koka-lang/koka/readme.md

 <a href="https://github.com/koka-lang/koka/tree/master/samples/basic/rbtree.kk"><img align="right" width="350" src="doc/snippet-rbtree.png"/></a>

-Koka is a functional language with clean syntax and excellent performance.
+Koka is a strongly typed functional-style language with clean syntax and excellent performance.
-What sets Koka apart is _effect typing_, _effect handlers_, and _Perceus_ memory management:
+What sets Koka apart is _effect typing_, _effect handlers_,
+and _Perceus_ memory management:

-* The core of Koka consists of a small set of well-studied language features, like first-class functions, a polymorphic type- and effect system, algebraic data types, and effect handlers.
+* The core of Koka consists of a small set of well-studied language features, like first-class functions, a higher-rank polymorphic type- and effect system, algebraic data types, and effect handlers.
 * Koka tracks the (side) _effects_ of every function in its type, where pure and effectful computations are distinguished.
 The precise effect typing gives Koka _rock-solid